StirlingMarketingGroup/mysql-xid/README.md

 # MySQL xid - Globally Unique ID Generator

 `xid` is a cool library for generating 12 byte safe-from-anywhere IDs.
 This is a repo that wraps `xid` for use in MySQL as a MySQL UDF.
 The following is straight from the `xid` readme.
+Check them out here https://github.com/rs/xid

 ---